tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 * Code can be defined as asynchronous using the keywords `async` and `await`.
 This tells Python to handle this code differently than the other code.

-* The `async` keyword in the function definition tells asyncio that this function is something called a [coroutine](https://docs.python.org/3/glossary.html#term-coroutine) which is just code that can be executed differently (asynchronously) from the normal code.
+* The `async` keyword in the function definition tells asyncio that this function is something called a [coroutine](https://docs.python.org/3/glossary.html#term-coroutine).
+A coroutine is just code that can be executed differently (asynchronously) from the normal code.

 * The `await` keyword indicates which line of code can be waited for asynchronously.
 This is what suspends the coroutine until this line of code finishes running.
 In other words, the sleep statement can run asynchronously while Python continues to run the remaining code in the program.

 * Asyncio uses an event loop to run code asynchronously.
 The event loop can be thought of as a loop that sits off to the side and just periodically checks to see if the async code has finished running yet.
 When it does finish running, it can rejoin the main program.
 Meanwhile, Python is free to continue running other code.

 * The asyncio provides several functions for using the event loop.
-This example just runs the `fetch_data` function as a task in the event loop.
+This example runs the `fetch_data` function as a task in the event loop.
 It then immediately moves on to run the `serve_dashboard` code in the main program while fetch_data continues to run in the event loop.
 Once fetch_data finishes, it rejoins the main program.

 Show that the dashboard no longer has to wait on the fetch_data function: